 Who would have guessed, way back in 1946, that when Park Ridge resident Bessie Hayles convened several dedicated citizens and officially formed the Friends of the Library it was going to be the start of something really big!
-Now celebrating its 64th anniversary, the Park Ridge Friends of the Library group is one of the longest established, most active and enthusiastic Friends groups in Illinois, and the entire community of Park Ridge has benefited greatly from their many years of support.
+Now celebrating its 74th anniversary, the Friends of the Park Ridge Library group is one of the longest established, most active and enthusiastic Friends groups in Illinois, and the entire community of Park Ridge has benefited greatly from their many years of support.

 Library Site Changes